StanfordVL/iGibsonChallenge2021/README.md

 ### Starter code and Training

-TBA
+The starter code is contained in `gibsonchallenge/gibsonv2:latest`, instructions TBA.

 Acknowledgments
 -------------------
-We thank habitat team for the effort of converging task setup and challenge API.
+We thank [habitat](https://aihabitat.org/) team for the effort of converging task setup and challenge API.

 References